When does the Market begin? What time does it end?

 Are credit cards accepted at the Handmade Hanukkah Market?

 Payment options are the responsibility of each artist.
-Some may accept credit cards, while others may only accept cash.
-You may want to bring both, just in case.
+Some may accept credit cards, while others may only accept cash or checks.
+You may want to bring a couple of options, just in case.

 The Market will take place December 8th.
 What happens if it rains or it’s really cold?